niroshanJ/challenge-frontend/README.md

 This challenge is designed to test your familiarity with ReactJS, RESTful APIs, ES5, ES6 and overall coding standards and good practices.
 You will be required to create a single page application on ReactJS to manage a user profile.

+You will not require a dedicated state manager or database implementation for this.

 ### The application should be able to the following functions :
 - List users profiles
 - Create user profiles